 Emerging Alternatives in the Markdown Ecosystem

-A GitHub changelog from early 2023 indicates that many of these platforms now offer:
+A GitHub changelog from early 2023 shows that a lot of these platforms now offer:

 **Cross-device sync**: Allowing seamless note access across multiple devices